 Demographics and business needs have accelerated the need for succession and recruitment activities to support a modern service organization that reflects Ontario's diversity and is well positioned for the future.
-The Board anticipates a significant number of retirements will take place in 2015 and 2016 in all areas.
+The Board anticipates a significant number of retirements will take place in 2016 in all areas.
 Training, development and engagement activities (and their related costs) will be maintained as priorities.
 In addition, the Board continues to review its management structure and staffing mix to remain as responsive as possible to the community we serve.
 Succession planning is a priority and a pressure for the Board as we need to hire staff in advance of the loss of senior staff due to retirement.

 The project to re-design and integrate the Board's case management software to allow for increased e-mail communications, processing, monitoring, and caseload management, more effective scheduling, data gathering etc. was implemented in late July 2014.
-The project secured funding from the IT Cluster and continues to demand a considerable amount of time from Board staff and management as it continues to require fixes and improvements in the post Go-Live phase.
+The project had secured funding from the IT Cluster.
+There are still serious drawbacks as the project continues to demand a considerable amount of time from Board staff and management as it requires fixes and improvements post Go-Live and was not equipped to provide for e-filing.
 These Go-Live requirements continue to be a cost pressure on the Board.
-The Board is now at the initial stages of a e-filing project to be integrated with the new system and build on work previously done.
-This project is also a cost pressure on the Board and funding has been requested.
+The Board is now at the initial stages of a limited e-filing project to be integrated with the new system and build on work previously done.
+This e-filing project is also a cost pressure on the Board and funding has been requested.